 Hierarchies without firms?
 Vertical disintegration, outsourcing and the nature of the platform

-Forthcoming e-book “Quaderni 8th Giorgio Rota Best Paper Award”, Autumn 2020
+E-book “Quaderni 8th Giorgio Rota Best Paper Award”

 New forms of labour intermediation through digital platforms such as Uber, Deliveroo or Amazon Mechanical Turk can be conceptualised as the latest stage of a long-lasting process of disaggregation of the firm and “disorganisation of labour law.”
 In particular, the rise of platform-mediated work can be seen as an instantiation of deliberate business strategies aimed at outsourcing labour while retaining intense and pervasive managerial prerogative.
 The phenomenon is exacerbating several unresolved tensions inherent in the contemporary world of work, let alone the perverse impact that “platformisation” is having on precariousness and social inequalities.